Our main teaching method has been developed from the principles of Applied Behaviour Analysis (ABA) including Verbal Behaviour (VB).

 Regular training by our Occupational and Speech and Language Therapists enables tutors to incorporate techniques such as sensory integration, visual strategies and promotion of social communication into all aspects of teaching.

-Our pupil population ranges from Reception to Key Stage 4, but none are able to access the National Curriculum at an age-appropriate level.
-The majority function at P Levels (attainment below Level 1 of the National Curriculum) in most areas.
+Our pupil population ranges from Reception to Key Stage 5, but none are able to access the National Curriculum at an age-appropriate level.
+The majority function below age related expectations in all areas.
 We have therefore designed a curriculum that meets the needs and abilities of all of our pupils, and can be tailored to suit individual strengths and weaknesses.
 The skills we teach are relevant, accessible, functional and motivating.

 Our curriculum accommodates the learning styles and communication systems of all pupils, and we use visual aids, sign language and reinforcement (reward) systems in different situations to enhance its delivery.

 - The Early Years Foundation Stage (EYFS) curriculum, (including literacy and numeracy aspects) and some areas of the Foundation subjects of the National Curriculum (NC)